Cult Research - Rajneeshpuram

 Not sure if I believe her.
 There’s no way to confirm that he was going downhill on his own and that she had no part of it.
 Seems like her authority was in jeopardy and she saw herself becoming insignificant.
 If she could discredit Bhagwan she may be able to take over.

 Immigration investigation started in 1981.
 Bhagwan wanted to change his visa from visitor to religious leader.
 He was denied and ordered to leave.
-The cult fought back.
+The cult fought back, Niren spearheading the legal battle for them.
 In February of 1984 he was granted the visa he applied for as religious teacher and leader.

 In the investigation it became clear that the cult was using arranged marriages to bring immigrants to the country and give them status as American citizens.
 It seems nothing was done?